What do we do?

 mineralisation, and understand how the miners were able to make the mine

-courses, include a hill walk to see evidence of past mining techniques
+such a profitable enterprise.
+Most activities include a hill walk to see evidence of past mining techniques

 and the engine house, built to install the Boulton and Watt steam